pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "AttributeSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface AttributeSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.Attribute, ScanFormula.AttributeSubFieldId> {
+export interface AttributeSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.AttributeSubbed, ScanFormula.AttributeSubFieldId> {
 }

 // Warning: (ae-missing-release-tag) "AuiChangeTypeId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)